Tips on Creating a Family Yearbook or Printing Your Blog

 Printing a family yearbook can get time consuming, so you want to find a system that streamlines things for you as much as possible.

-I made the blog private because there are plenty of creeps out there and you don’t want too much personal information out there.
-I used blogger.com and was able to do it for free.
-I then just invited family.
-Every week I would post to the blog and then just slurp the stuff over at the end of the year.
+At the end of the year, I slurp all the posts over into the book.
 This method also has the added benefit of archiving all your writing and photos in a remote location.
 If your house ever burns down or your computer crashes, this is a very, very, very, very good thing.

-Every week I layout a few pages with text and images and then save those pages as a pdf.
-I then email it out to family members.
-This allows me to back up my work remotely instead of doing it on the blog.
-At the end of the year I just have to submit a final pdf of the book.
-I don’t have to do any final formatting anymore because I have done it throughout the year.
+Every week I used to layout a few pages with text and images and then save those pages as a pdf.
+Once done, I emailed the pages from the week out to family members.
+This allowed me to back up my work remotely instead of doing it on the blog.
+At the end of the year I just had to submit a final pdf of the book.
+I didn’t have to do any final formatting anymore because I had done it throughout the year.

 Doing it this way also allows me to create a pdf that I can send to others or have printed somewhere else if I need to.
 A lot of the online bookmakers don’t allow you to make a digital copy or transfer it to a different printer.
 Which means if you want to print another copy ten years from now, you will probably be out of luck.